MakeSingularity/mu-bot-project/README.md

 - ⚡ **Energy Efficient**: Configurable standby modes for extended operation
 - 🔧 **Modular**: ROS 2 architecture with swappable components

-## 🚀 Quick Start
+## 🚀 Quick Start - Multi-Environment Setup

-## 🖥️ Multi-Environment Setup

-The Emu Droid project is designed as a **distributed robotics system** with three types of environments that work together:
+The Emu Droid project is designed as a **distributed robotics system** with three environments that work together seamlessly.
+Each environment has its own optimized setup script for easy deployment.

 ### 🎯 Environment Types